EV charging point installation: a business guide for electricians

 - Residents in buildings with dedicated parking

-Note: Since April 2022, the grant is no longer available to homeowners in single-unit properties (detached, semi-detached, terraced houses) who own their home outright.
+Note: Since April 2022, the grant is no longer available to homeowners in single-unit properties who own their home outright.
 However, it remains available for flat owners, renters, and landlords.

 As an OZEV-approved installer, you apply for the grant on behalf of the customer and deduct it from their bill.